-Upon voluntary dissolution of the organization, the Board shall, after paying or making provision for the payment of all liabilities of the Corporation, dispose of all the assets in a manner keeping with the purposes of the Corporation and consistent with the requirements applicable to organizations exempt from taxation under section 501 (c) (3) of the Internal Revenue Code or any successor provision of federal tax law.
+Upon voluntary dissolution of the organization, the Board shall, after paying or making provision for the payment of all liabilities of the Chapter, dispose of all the assets in a manner keeping with the purposes of the Chapter.

-Article XII.
+Article XI.
 RATIFICATION AND AMENDMENTS